 Frequent drivers and those who have valuable cars are typically recommended to include additional coverage on their standard Auto Insurance policy.
 This could include Collision and Comprehensive coverage, as well as Gap Insurance.
 It all depends on your financial situation.
 However, another important optional add-on coverage to consider is Roadside Assistance.
 This coverage protects you when your car breaks down, runs out of gas, has a flat tire and more.
 Roadside Assistance also offers additional services if you are involved in an accident.
 In fact, different Auto Insurance companies different benefits to go along with their Roadside Assistance plans.
 Read on to see which company provides you with the coverage that fits your needs.

-Insurance Companies With Some of the Best Roadside Assistance Services
+Insurance Companies With the Best Roadside Assistance Services

-This plan, which is offered by AIS Insurance, gives customers peace of mind if they are ever stranded and in need of fuel, tire repair or minor mechanical assistance.
+This plan is offered by AIS Insurance and gives customers peace of mind if they are ever stranded and in need of fuel, tire repair or minor mechanical assistance.
 Road America also features rental car and hotel discounts, customized trip routing services and emergency message relay capability.
 It is a perfect option for residents of California.

 Mercury Roadside Assistance